 - Ability to Choose Your Own Statement Due Date.
 This card lets you choose your own statement due date.
 If cash flow is a perennial issue for your business, this is an important element of flexibility – though it’s not a magic bullet by any means.

 - No Sign-Up Bonus.
 There’s no early spend bonus on this card.
-For an alternative that pays you back as soon as you start spending, look at Capital One Spark Cash Select for Business, a no-annual-fee cash back credit card that earns 1.5% cash back on all purchases and offers a $200 sign-up bonus.
+For an alternative that pays you back as soon as you start spending, look at Capital One Spark Cash Select for Business, a no-annual-fee cash back credit card.

 - Charges Penalty Interest.
 This card charges penalty interest.
 That’s a drawback relative to U.S. Bank’s consumer credit cards, and a serious issue for cardholders blindsided by unexpected expenses or cash flow issues.